13luiscabral13/SDLE/docs/Report.md

 - Encapsulates complex operations and algorithms for data consistency (CRDTs);
 - It is the only variable that nodes have to manipulate, simplifying concurrency control.

+---

 ### Implementation

 - Cart contains a Map between the URL of each list and an AWORSet, enabling constant-time data retrieval for a list, O(1);
 - AWORSet (*Add Wins Observed Remove Set*), a State-Based CRDT, keeps track of all causal contexts of the list but only retains in memory the items that have not been removed, improving spatial performance;
-- GCounter (*Grow-only Counter*) is employed to manipulate the total and partial quantities of each item;
+- GCounter (*Grow-only Counter*) manipulates the total and partial quantities of each item;

 ```js
 class Cart {